nhanvonguyen99/IFTG_Coding-Assignment/README.md

       - `200 OK` with a JSON object containing the `bookingId`.
       - `400 Bad Request` for validation errors.
       - `409 Conflict` if a booking conflict occurs.
-      - `429 Too many requests` when too many concurrent requests are being processed (limited to 4 at a time).
       - `500 Internal Server Error` for unhandled exceptions.

   ## Example Requests